suyati/OpenTok-TextChat-iOS/README.md

 #Authors and Contributors

 OpenTok-TextChat-iOS is developed by Suyati Technologies.
-It is written and maintained by their Open Source
+It is written and maintained by their iOS Development team.

 Development Team: